 How to avoid steep Part D penalties

 You can avoid the penalty if you show proof of creditable drug coverage during the time you were supposed to sign up.
-If you had acceptable coverage includes a prescription drug plan through an employer (yours or your spouse's).
+Coverage through an employer (yours or your spouse's) may be considered creditable.
+Confirm with your employer if your employer coverage is considered creditable drug coverage.

 What's a premium?